Catalyst-42/Braille/README.md

 # Braille
 Simple generated scripts to convert text into braille image and braille image back to text.
 Make on Python with numpy and Pillow.
 To use, install dependencies first:

+> [!Warning]
+This code is clean, but highly AI generated, don't use it to learning purposes

 ```
 pip3 install -r requirements.txt
 ```